awsdocs/aws-data-exchange-user-guide/doc_source/provider-getting-started.md

 To use AWS Data Exchange as a provider, you must be a registered seller on AWS Marketplace and be qualified by the AWS Data Exchange team\.
 When you register an account as an AWS Marketplace seller, the account is the seller of record for your products and is used for reporting and disbursement\.
 All products and their public offers are discoverable on AWS Data Exchange and AWS Marketplace\.

 **Important**
-You cannot change the AWS account you use to list a product on AWS Marketplace\.
+You can't change the AWS account that you use to list a product on AWS Marketplace\.
 Only data sets owned by that account can be included in products published by that account\.
 Only AWS accounts that are registered to provide data products on AWS Marketplace and AWS Data Exchange can publish products\.

 **To register as a provider for AWS Data Exchange and AWS Marketplace**